AlgernonRepo/RVGM-BT-Theme/README.md

-Changes from original so far(still need to upload):
+Changes from original so far:

--expand theme for n64dd, sufami turbo, satellaview, lutro, msxturbor, x1 -minor graphical changes fbneo, pokemini, msx2+, pet -improved english translations where fuzzy
+-expand theme for n64dd, sufami turbo, satellaview, lutro, msx2+, msxturbor, x1 -minor graphical changes fbneo, pokemini, pet -improved english translations where fuzzy
 -improved detailed system info view where it was misalligned pi4 by default on , mainly by abbreviating "home video game console" to "video game console"
--Shortened some system descriptions that stretched off page
+-Shortened some system descriptions that stretched off page -c16plus4 not recognized changed to cplus4

 -to do fix
 -menu clock last digit sometimes goes off screen depending on character length